sebastiancarlos/yas-qwin/README.md

 3. **Find out what it can do for you**: `./yas-qwin --list-commands`

 Customize your PATH to taste, and you're ready to engage in some serious query action!

+**Note:**
+- The `yas-qwin` is a python file without the `.py` extension (this is to call it easily without needing to create a shell alias).
+- The development team recommends aliasing it anyway to something short like `q` for even faster SQL generation during interactive use.

 ## Usage